mattstratton/castanet/docs/installation.md

 npm run build
 ```

-The generated site will be in `exampleSite/public`.
+The generated site will be in `public`.

 ## 5. Run Locally